GenesisFR/HowToBecomeGoodAtShooters/README.md

 - double-tapping will throw it in the direction you're aiming and automatically target the nearest mob
 - its cooldown is based on the number of targets hit
 - you can proc In Sync by not targeting any mob with it (double-tap it)
+- it's good after locking targets to avoid making it collide with obstacles in front of you to throw it sideways
 ##### Blinder
 - has an area of effect and will blind multiple mobs if they're close to each other
 ##### Burster